 Representatives from the committee attend management board meetings and technical committee meetings.
 Attendance in this meeting process is critical to fully understand the biology and management of each particular species.
 The CCA South Atlantic Fisheries Committee then formulates goals for each species and works within the Council system to implement them through state organizations and agencies.

-Bill Bird of Florida is the CCA South Atlantic Committee Chairman.
+Chester Brewer of Florida is the CCA South Atlantic Committee Chairman.
 Richen Brame serves as the CCA South Atlantic Fisheries Director and staff member for the committee.

 Articles about South Atlantic